-JCPA produces resources for the community relations field to support their work.
-These resources range from professional development, issue-based study and advocacy, and took-kits to implement programs and mobilization efforts.
+JCPA produces resources for the community relations field and Jewish Community Relations Councils (JCRCs) to support their work nationally and locally.
+These resources range from professional development, issue-based advocacy toolkits, and best practices to implement programs and mobilization efforts.

 In Your Backyard: A Toolkit for Addressing Criminal Justice at the Local Level– JCPA’s Criminal Justice Initiative engages Jewish communities around the country in reforming the criminal justice system and ending mass incarceration in partnership with communities most directly affected.
 This toolkit will help you map out your local criminal justice landscape, engage in legislative advocacy, and learn best practices from successful programs implemented by Jewish communities.
 Click here to view.